Spanish football rivalries: Summary

 The third team in the original triad of success, Athletic Bilbao from the Basque Country, have fallen far behind in terms of their profile and trophies won due to being based in a smaller city and having a self-imposed restriction limiting themselves to a small pool of players with a connection to their home territory.
 However, their meetings with their old foes still maintain a level of interest due to the sporting history and political aspects of their relationships.
 Those are the only three teams to have played every league season, so have the highest total of matches contested.

-Atlético Madrid, Valencia and Sevilla form a group of clubs who have caught up with Athletic Bilbao in terms of performance and cup wins and have similar levels of support, with attendances of 40,000 or better on average but are still far behind Barcelona and Real Madrid in both respects.
-Their proud histories feature complicated relationships with the 'big two' and with one another, as well as being involved in other local rivalries including the Seville derby and the Valencia derby.
+Atlético Madrid, Valencia and Sevilla form a group of clubs that are similar to Athletic Bilbao in terms of performance and cup wins.
+The have attendances of 40,000 or better on average but are still far behind Barcelona and Real Madrid in both respects.
+Their histories feature complicated relationships with the 'big two' and with one another, as well as being involved in other local rivalries including the Seville derby and the Valencia derby.

 After the biggest clubs, there are several significant derbies or rivalries which usually fall into one of three categories: a local rivalry within the same city (most of these involve one of the six clubs above, such as the Derbi barceloní and the Madrid Derby); a regional rivalry involving two or more teams in the same autonomous community, (often with each representing a province within that region, as in the Basque derby and the Galician derby); or an inter-regional rivalry between clubs from neighbouring autonomous communities, for example Osasuna of Navarre and Real Zaragoza of Aragon.
 Teams with significant support each have ultras groups with diverse connections and policial affiliations, which have often led to violence between them.